spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg-k8s.md

 ## Prerequisites

-- An existing Kubernetes cluster created that has network connectivity with Palette.
-The Kubernetes cluster must be able to connect to the internet to download the required images and packages, and to connect with Palette on port 443.
+- An existing Kubernetes cluster that has network connectivity with Palette.
+The Kubernetes cluster must be able to connect to the internet to download the required images and packages and connect with Palette on port 443.
 To learn more about PCG network requirements, refer to the [Network Communication](./architecture.md#network-communication) section.